Expect updates to be added to this page in 2023.

 I believe a critical component to teaching effectively is communication.
-I spent the last five to six years exploring and experimenting with different modes of science communication to broaden my communication skills with all kinds of students.
+I spent my entire PhD and post-doc experiences exploring and experimenting with different modes of science communication to broaden my communication skills with all kinds of students.
+I continued this experimentation as a professor at Roger Williams University, designing courses that included ungrading techniques, one-on-one conferences, improv exercises, and an effort to make scientific knowledge accessible to all students as much as possible.
+I hope to have opportunities to teach similar courses again in the future.

 Ecology (Brown University & M.I.T.)